edinofricaniago/host/README.md

 # Host

-Just put any assets for hosting purpose
+Just put any assets for hosting purpose.